Month: October 2024

 I am interested in two primary research themes.

 The first theme focuses on quantum algorithms and their applications.
 We have been investigating the parallels between established quantum subroutines and classical concepts.
 Our goal is to establish a translation framework between them.
-Notably, the foundational subroutines that lead to quantum advantages are often the same across established algorithms.
+The foundational subroutines that lead to quantum advantages are often the same across established algorithms.
 We are examining these subroutines considering classical practices.

-I believe that the intersection of mathematics and physics in the late 20th century is far from coincidental.
-Historically, new mathematical frameworks have often emerged alongside novel physical phenomena, aiding our understanding of these systems.
 Category theory was pioneered by Mac Lane in the mid-20th century and later expanded by Grothendieck.
 The study of topological orders and field theories gained prominence around the same time, with Atiyah applying category theory to topological field theory in 1988.
 Simultaneously, the development of higher categories was partly driven by efforts to comprehend a class of statistical systems known as exactly solvable models.
 That is why the field is intriguing to explore

 What led you to study this area?